 Joshua Tree National Park: Joshua Tree National Park is full of fun things to do.
 I’ve also put together a one and two day itinerary for Joshua Tree.

-California Itinerary: In this one week itinerary, start in Las Vegas before visiting Death Valley National Park, Joshua Tree National Park, and Red Rock Canyon.
+National Park Itineraries: In this one week itinerary, start in Las Vegas before visiting Death Valley National Park, Joshua Tree National Park, and Red Rock Canyon.
+Or, head to Utah for a ten day road trip of Utah’s Mighty Five or bite off a piece and spend a long weekend in Zion and Bryce Canyon.